Postgraduate ( full-time, part-time)

 Intermediate awards: PG Cert, PG Dip

 This course is no longer running.
 For alternative options, please visit our Postgraduate page.

 Trimester 1: Monday, times will vary by week (part-time).

 Trimester 2: Friday 9:00 - 16:00 (part-time).

 Are you an entrepreneur interested in designing, developing, applying, marketing or procuring the latest medical technology?
 Can you meet the challenge of exploring how technology can keep people independent and active for longer?
-Learn how medical technology can diagnose and manage disease in people.
-Develop the skills which are already in demand for an exciting range of medical technology careers around the world.
+Learn how medical technology can diagnose and manage disease in people, while developing in-demand skills for your future career.